Competitive caching with machine learned advice: Conclusion

 \section{Conclusion}

-In this work, we introduce the study of online algorithms with the aid of machine learned oracles.
+In this work, we introduce the study of online algorithms with the aid of machine learned predictors.
 This combines the empirical success of machine learning with the rigorous guarantees of online algorithms.
 We model the setting for the classical caching problem and give an oracle-based algorithm whose competitive ratio is directly tied to the accuracy of the machine learned oracle.

 Our work opens up two avenues for future work.
-On the theoretical side, it would be interesting to see similar oracle-based algorithms for other online settings such as the $k$-server problem.
+On the theoretical side, it would be interesting to see similar predictor -based algorithms for other online settings such as the $k$-server problem; this has already led to a fruitful line of current research as we discussed in Section~\ref{ssec:related}.
 On the practical side, our caching algorithm shows how we can use machine learning in a safe way, avoiding problems caused by rare wildly inaccurate predictions.
 At the same time, our experimental results show that even with simple predictors, our algorithm provides an improvement compared to LRU.
 In essence, we have reduced the worst case performance of the caching problem to that of finding a good (on average) predictor.
 This opens up the door for practical algorithms that need not be tailored towards the worst-case or specific distributional assumptions, but still yield provably good performance.